 The commands must be run via phpMyAdmin or the tool you use to administer your database.
 In PhpMyAdmin just select the database and paste the command in the SQL tab, as shown in the figure below.

-Note: The SQL commands for WordPress that follow are the default prefix for the WordPress “wp_.
+Note: The sql statements for wordpress that follow are the default prefix for the WordPress “wp_.
 If the prefix of your tables is different (which is recommended for security), make the appropriate supplements necessary to queries.

 Change Site URL and Home URL